Easy Apple Pie Crumble Bars

 Perfect dessert combination: A tasty mix of old fashioned apple squares, apple pie, and apple crumble.

-• Flavors – Vanilla extract adds warmth to the oaty base while ground cinnamon provides spice and warmth for the apple pie filling.
+- Flavors – Vanilla extract adds warmth to the oaty base while ground cinnamon provides spice and warmth for the apple pie filling.
+You can use vanilla syrup or paste as well.

 Variations

-Pastry crust: Use pie crust instead of the oat base for a buttery shortcrust instead.
+Pastry crust: Use homemade pie crust instead of the oat base as a simple alternative.

 Spice it up: Add 1/4 teaspoon of ground ginger to the cinnamon apple filling to add some spice to your slice.